OfficialWiddin/TheRaidMapper/README.md

 </br>

 4) Fill out the rest of the `config.ini`, the important parts are:
-    - VNC Settings
+    - VNC Settings (if `screen_method: 1` is selected)
     - Telnet Settings (RemoteGpsController)

 ### Running
-1. Mobile - Start the Droid VNC Server.
+1. `screen_method: 1`: Mobile - Start the Droid VNC Server.
 *(Start droidVNC -> Start Server -> Switch out of the app and go to System Settings -> Apps -> droidVNC -> Force stop.
-The server itself should continue running.)*
+The server itself should continue running.)*<br>
+`screen_method: 0`: Skip step 1
 </br>

 2. Mobile - Start Remote GPS Controller.
+If `screen_method: 0`: click on "Start mediaprojection" in addition to "Start Server", else just start server

 </br>